benmiller314/dsam2024fall/schedule.md

 In preparation for week 13, [**pre-record** a 5-minute presentation](projects#presentations-and-peer-review) on your independent project, which we can view in class and discuss.
 For this iteration, you should be able to *look back through your journal* to answer the following:

-* What questions are you pursuing by processing your objects?
+* What questions are you pursuing by processing your sources / objects?
 (Remind us or update us)
 * What answers do you have so far, however tentative?
 * What are your next steps to deepen your questions and answers?
 * What have you learned in the process?